 Plants require about an inch of water per week and thrive in soil that is kept evenly moist, but never waterlogged.

-Deadheading the plants throughout the growing season encourages reblooming.
+Deadheading plants throughout the growing season encourages reblooming.
 Dividing clumps every few years keeps them healthy and vigorous.

 Signs of Trouble

 The daylily is a dynamic bloomer with a high tolerance for heat and humidity.
 However, if there is an excess of moisture or humidity in the garden, it becomes vulnerable to pathogens that thrive in damp conditions.